Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Preliminaries

-Here we list some definitions and notations used in this paper.
-A \emph{convex} hypersurface $\Gamma$ of an ambient manifold $N$ is a closed embedded submanifold of codimension one which, when properly oriented, has non-negative definite second fundamental form $\mathrm{I\!I}_\Gamma$.
+Here we list some notation and definitions for convexity used in this paper.
+By \emph{smooth} we mean $\C^\infty$.
+The term \emph{curvature} means sectional curvature unless specified otherwise.
+A \emph{domain} is a connected open set with compact closure.
+Assuming smoothness, a \emph{convex} hypersurface $\Gamma$ of an ambient manifold $N$ is a closed embedded submanifold of codimension one which, when properly oriented, has positive semidefinite second fundamental form $\mathrm{I\!I}_\Gamma$.
 A \emph{strictly convex} hypersurface $\Gamma$ of $N$ is a convex hypersurface with positive second fundamental form.
-A \emph{mean convex} hypersurface is a closed embedded submanifold of codimension one which has non-negative mean curvature.
-By \emph{smooth} we mean $\C^\infty$, \emph{curvature} means sectional curvature unless specified otherwise, and a \emph{domain} is a connected open set with compact closure.